petzval/btferret/README.md

 RETURN

 ```
+C
   Number of bytes read
   inbuf[] = read data
             a termination zero that is not part of the read data
             is added so inbuf[Number read] = 0

+PYTHON
+  data byte array
+  Number of bytes read = len(data)

 If returned number of bytes read = 0
-the read_error() function returns one of the following:
+the read_error() function returns error reason
-  0 = OK - no error
-  ERROR_FATAL = some other error

 One possible fatal error is that the characteristic has been read OK
 but the LE device has not set it and Number of bytes read = 0